huytranhg/Blackjack/README.md

 ***Source Code***
 - Source code of this program can be found at github: https://github.com/huytranhg/Blackjack .
-- Visual Studio Community 2015 and Monogame Framework 3.5 are used to developed the game.
+- Visual Studio Community 2015, Monogame Framework 3.5, and Piskel 0.12.0 are used to developed the game.

 ---Developed and documented by Huy Tran---